filmerjarred/mantax/mantasx.md

       - not at all

 mvp features
+   - ✔ don't put predictions in for author

+   - ✔ don't put predictions in for author deleted comments

    - ✔ prediction buttons for banning and highlighting
       - make prediction idempotent
          - serverside